-Join us at the Hume Cronyn Memorial Observatory to celebrate International Observe the Moon Night and World Space Week.
-For the seventh year, the Centre for Planetary Science and Exploration (CPSX), in partnership with the Department of Physics & Astronomy, the Canadian Lunar Research Network (CLRN), the Planetary Society-London Chapter and the London Chapter of the Royal Astronomical Society of Canada (RASC) will be hosting an event as part of the International Observe the Moon night.
+Join us at the Hume Cronyn Memorial Observatory to celebrate International Observe the Moon Night.
+For the eighth year, the Centre for Planetary Science and Exploration (CPSX), in partnership with the Department of Physics & Astronomy, Western Engineering's Rocketry, the Canadian Lunar Research Network, the Planetary Society-London Chapter and the London Chapter of the Royal Astronomical Society of Canada (RASC) will be hosting an event as part of the International Observe the Moon night.
 There will be fun activities for space enthusiasts of all ages -- kids, adults, and everyone in between!

 Date: Saturday, October 28, 2017

 Time: 5:00 - 9:00 PM (come and go as you please; entrance is free)